raymondworkshop/dev.programming/README.md

-dev.programminglanguage
+###dev.programminglanguage
 ========
-The project is the learning of SICP
+The project focus on the design of the programming language

 * SICP courses:
    [fall2015-CS 61A] (http://cs61a.org/)